 - Read the assigned material

 - Take an active role in learning, e.g., try to connect material to your own life, think about it does or does not explain situations you are familiar with

-- Participate in discussions
+- Participate in discussion posts

 - Be respectful of others

 - Cooperate with other students in the class

 - Complete assignments in a timely manner

 - Use Brightspace and Vantage

+- Do not use generative AI for your writing in this class

 Academic Honesty: Students are expected to be honest in all academic work.
 A student's name on any written work, quiz or exam shall be regarded as assurance that the work is the result of the student's own independent thought and study.
 Work should be stated in the student's own words, properly attributed to its source.
 Students have an obligation to know how to quote, paraphrase, summarize, cite and reference the work of others with integrity.
+Any use of Al in your writing processes in this class will be considered academic dishonesty.